next-actions/pytest-mh/docs/articles/get-started.rst

 your application and make your test smaller and more readable.
 This may require a non-trivial initial investment, but it will pay off in the long run.
 However, implementing such API is not required and it is perfectly possible to run commands on the host directly from each test.
-That, however, makes tests usually larger and more difficult to understand and maintain -- but every project is different and it is up to you to choose how are you going to test your application.
+This approach makes tests usually larger and more difficult to understand and maintain -- but every project is different and it is up to you to choose how are you going to test your application.